-The Western Australian Organic & Isotope Geochemistry Centre (WA-OIGC) is an internationally recognised Centre contributing to world-class research aiming to:
+The Western Australian Organic & Isotope Geochemistry, The Institute for Geoscience Research is an internationally recognised Centre contributing to world-class research.

 Research in current priority areas: Application of biomarkers (organic geochemistry), compound-specific isotope analysis, palaeogenomics, & geomicrobiology to: